Aaron Kaufer: Israel-Palestine

 Following Ben & Jerry's 2021 announcement that the company would not longer sell its ice cream in the Israeli occupied West Bank, Kaufer called for the enforcement of 2016 Act 163, which says the state will not associate with businesses that boycott Israel.

 Kaufer has said the Boycott, Divestment and Sanctions movement (BDS) is "little more than a poorly hidden anti-Semitic economic attack."
-He has also labeled the slogan "from the river to the sea" as anti-Semitic.
+He has also labeled the slogan "from the river to the sea" as antisemitic.

 Following the October 7 Hamas attack on Israel, Kaufer co-sponsored a resolution in the State House that declared the House "stand[s] with Israel as it defends itself against the barbaric war launched by Hamas."
 The resolution passed unanimously.

 After three university presidents sidestepped questions about the acceptability of calls for the genocide of Jewish people during a Congressional hearing, Kaufer denounced their answers and promoted a package of bills introduced by other lawmakers that would promote Holocaust education and combat antisemitism on college campuses.